 measurements, one can utilize the linux Power Capping Framework through the file system.

-All relevant attributes are located under /sys/devices/virtual/powercap/intel-rapl/
+All relevant attributes are located under /sys/devices/virtual/powercap/intel-rapl/ with the following subdirectories mapping to individual

 RAPL